The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 However, this does not apply to who can access the remittance basis automatically.
 This is because the withdrawal of these allowances only applies when the remittance basis is claimed, not when it is automatic.

 It is possible for an individual to opt out of the automatic application of the remittance basis via his self assessment tax return.
-This would mean that the
+This would mean

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.